LindadeHaan/Frontend-Applications/README.md

 ##### Friday october 12
 Beginning to understand the framework a little bit more everytime.
 We found a tutorial to follow to understand the `selected` element in `Polymer`.

+I have watched a lot of tutorials on youtube and follow a couple of them.

 ##### Monday october 15
 Today the client came with on emergency worker who could be using the product we were making and there were two emergency workers that already use the existing app, but that does not function properly.

 It was very useful to hear what emergency workers want in tool they use at work.

+I followed a tutorial again.
+I do this to understand how the framework works.

 ##### Tuesday october 16
 Made several pages and links to them.
 Added all the forms.